 Historic antecedents

-While Realism as a formal discipline in international relations did not arrive until World War II, its primary assumptions have been expressed in earlier writings[1][2]:
+While Realism as a formal discipline in international relations did not arrive until World War II, its primary assumptions have been expressed in earlier writings[1][2]:- Sun Tzu (or Sunzi), an ancient Chinese military strategist who wrote the Art of War.

 Classical realism